 - Iron, Total - An abnormally low test result could indicate anemia caused by iron deficiency.

 - Phosphorus - A crucial mineral for energy production, muscle and nerve function, and bone formation.
 Most of the body's phosphorus mixes with calcium to form teeth and bones.
-Phosphorus is also important for keeping the body's acid-base balanced.
+Phosphorus is also crucial for keeping the body's acid base balanced.

 - Cholesterol, Total - A measurement used to assess heart health.
 Cholesterol is required by your body to build healthy cells, but high cholesterol levels can increase your risk of heart disease.

 - Triglycerides - Surplus fats that are transported in the bloodstream and are also responsible for providing energy to the body.